subhanSahebShaik/detectify/README.md

 It only works if Git installed in your system, else download zip file manually from GitHub and extract it into desired location.

-3. Create a 'models', 'uplaoded_videos' and 'uploaded_images' directories at root folder.
+3. Create a 'models', 'uploaded_videos' and 'uploaded_images' directories at root folder.

 4. Now download the models from G-Drive then copy them into models folder created earlier https://drive.google.com/drive/folders/1UX8jXUXyEjhLLZ38tcgOwGsZ6XFSLDJ-?usp=sharing